 Living with the Land

-Typically, the best time to ride Living with the Land is earlier in the morning or after 4:00 p.m. when lines in this area tend to die down a bit.
-It’s important to know that Living with the Land usually closes earlier than other attractions.
+Typically, the best time to ride Living with the Land is earlier in the morning or after 4:00 p.m., when lines in this area tend to die down a bit.
+However, it’s important to know that Living with the Land usually closes earlier than other attractions.

-On average the ride usually closes shop around 7:00 p.m. in the evening.
-So you want to make sure you experience the attraction prior to closing.
-The only exception to this is when Epcot offers evening extra magic hours or has a special event.
-On those evenings Living with the Land is open until whatever time the park fully closes.
+On average, the ride usually closes around 7:00 p.m.
+So you want to make sure you experience the attraction before closing.
+The only exception is when Epcot offers evening hours or has a special event.
+On those evenings, Living with the Land is open until whatever time the park fully closes.

-Living with the Land is a slow-moving boat ride that initially journeys through four different types of ecosystems.
-You’ll float through representations of a rainforest, prairie, desert, and a farm.
-These areas are fairly dark and cool, making it a great attraction to head to when the outside temperatures are unbearable.
+Living with the Land is a slow-moving boat ride that journeys through four different types of ecosystems.
+You’ll float through representations of a rainforest, prairie, desert, and farm.
+These areas are relatively dark and cool, making this a great attraction to head to when the outside temperatures are unbearable.

 And there’s that light at the end of the tunnel.